kramanenka/m01_into_top_five_trigram/README.md

 #### Output example:

-> `'author' 'first 3-gram' 'second 3-gram' 'third 3-gram' 'fourth 3-gram' 'fifth 3-gram'`
+`'author' 'first 3-gram' 'second 3-gram' 'third 3-gram' 'fourth 3-gram' 'fifth 3-gram'`

-> `'erfankashani' 'merge pull request' 'pull request #4' 'request #4 from' 'rack from 207' 'from 207 to'`
+`'erfankashani' 'merge pull request' 'pull request #4' 'request #4 from' 'rack from 207' 'from 207 to'`

 ## How to run

 #### Environment
-Maven and Java 17 should be installed.
+* Maven
+* JDK 17

 #### Build
->`mvn clean package`
+`mvn clean package`

 #### Run
->`mvn exec:java`
+`mvn exec:java`

 To run this program with other input file use the command like:

->`mvn exec:java -Dexec.args="file:///c:/work/other-file.jsonl.bz2"`
+`mvn exec:java -Dexec.args="file:///c:/work/other-file.jsonl.bz2"`

 #### Results
 You can find execution result in the `./output` folder.